A Green Future For Freight: Eric Beckwitt at COP22

 My name is Eric Beckwitt.
 I’m the Founder and CEO of Freightera.
 I would like to thank Dr. Nicole Serrij for bringing me here and also for the people at CCTNE who made certain that I wrote the thought leadership article for the G7 Summit.

-What I would like to present today is there’s an industry perspective on how we can actually – using market mechanisms, immediately reduce gas emissions on the range of 20 to 30% easily and then a longer-term perspective get out to low and zero emission freight.
+What I would like to present today is there’s an industry perspective on how we can actually – using market mechanisms, immediately reduce gas emissions in the range of 20 to 30% easily, and then a longer-term perspective get out to low and zero-emission freight.

-The first thing to keep in mind is that transport is the second largest emitter of carbon dioxide following energy production in the world.
+The first thing to keep in mind is that transport is the second-largest emitter of carbon dioxide following energy production in the world.
 It’s currently 19% of total CO2 emissions.
 The problem we know less is the contribution to total nitrous oxides.
-The shipping industry is currently a vast producer of nitrous oxides and sulfate oxides, produce about 15% of the total nitrous oxides emissions in the world.
+The shipping industry is currently a vast producer of nitrous oxides and sulfate oxides, producing about 15% of the total nitrous oxides emissions in the world.

 Transport uses 64% of the oil globally.
 So actually, when you look at the production and consumption of oil, this is really all about transportation, and the key that we have to do in terms of going to sustainable transportation is to move completely away from oil.